235u/proposals/SelfUpdateUtility/README.md

 ### Issues

+Overwriting assemblies referenced by the host application (being in use).

 Getting a TrustFailure WebException with Mono 6.4.0.198 on Windows x64 ...

 > Windows Mono builds don't currently support TLS 1.2

-... according [this](https://github.com/mono/mono/issues/10489) (still open) GitHub issue, being recommended by Amazon (see [Infrastructure Security in Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/network-isolation.html)).
+... according [this](https://github.com/mono/mono/issues/10489) (still open) GitHub issue, being recommended (and used by default?) by Amazon (see [Infrastructure Security in Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/network-isolation.html)).